LauYeeYu/homepage/content/blog/farewell-2024/index.md

 celebrated the Independence Day with fireworks so that liberty rooted deeply in everyone's heart.
 When the fireworks were launched to the sky over Seattle, everyone was cheering.
-What a beautiful scene with flowers of fire blossoming over the land of free and the home of brave!
+What a beautiful scene with flowers of fire blossoming over the land of the free and the home of the brave!

 ![The fireworks on the Fourth of July](fourth-of-july-2024.webp)